 The incidence of stroke is decreasing in the industrial world but increasing in the developing world.
-Frighteningly, it’s estimated that stroke mortality will triple in the next twenty years in Latin America, sub-Saharan Africa, and the Middle East.
+Frighteningly, it’s estimated that mortality from these events will triple in the next twenty years in Latin America, sub-Saharan Africa, and the Middle East.

 What is a Stroke?